 Hike through forests and past creeks and waterfalls into beautiful alpine meadows with expansive views of the North Cascades mountain peaks including Mt.
 Baker and Mt.
 Shuksan.
 Whether in the up-close details of the wildflowers along the trail or the wide-angle views of the snow-capped peaks in the distance, you’ll feel like you’re walking through a gallery of some of the best the Cascades have to offer on this rewarding backpacking trip.

 We provide all needed gear, including boots and clothing if notified 4 weeks ahead of time.
-Food from lunch on the first day to lunch on the last day is provided.
+Food from lunch on the first day to lunch on the last day is provided, and we will send you a menu and food options form to fill out before your trip.
 Transportation is provided from the meet location in Edgewood and back.

 Mountains – Wildlife – Views